Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

-\textbf{3.
-The Plausibility-Physics Gap (From Verbal Inference to Closed-Loop Execution):} Recent benchmarks show that state-of-the-art vision-language models rely on memorized priors rather than faithfully using provided numeric and visual evidence, leading to brittle and input-unfaithful estimates even in controlled laboratory tasks~\cite{quantiphy2024,physbench2025,star2024,contphy2024}.
+\item The Plausibility-Physics Gap (From Verbal Inference to Closed-Loop Execution): Recent benchmarks show that state-of-the-art vision-language models rely on memorized priors rather than faithfully using provided numeric and visual evidence, leading to brittle and input-unfaithful estimates even in controlled laboratory tasks~\cite{puyin2025quantiphy,physbench2025,star2024,contphy2024}.
 These models are evaluated in open-loop question-answer settings and rewarded for plausible numbers rather than physically verified consequences.
 In nuclear control, a model that sounds right numerically but fails when executed in a reactor simulator is worse than useless.
 The Genesis Mission mandates ``AI-enabled predictive models'' rigorous enough for national security sites.
-A model that produces numerically plausible answers yet cannot synthesize safe control trajectories under actuator constraints is insufficient for safety-critical deployment.
+A model that produces numerically plausible answers yet cannot synthesize safe control trajectories under actuator constraints is insufficient for safety-critical deployment. \end{enumerate}

 These barriers are structural properties of the dominant learning paradigms.
-The nuclear sector possesses both data abundance (synthetic corpora from digital twins~\cite{imron2019development,huff2020pyrk,kobayashi2024deeponet}) and institutional mandate (Genesis Mission Sec.~3(a)(v): ``federally curated and open scientific datasets''), yet control design remains handcrafted at the loop level while evidence about safe actuation now exists at the corpus level.
+The nuclear sector possesses both data abundance (synthetic corpora from digital twins~\cite{imron2019development,huff2015pyrk,kobayashi2024deeponet}) and institutional mandate (Genesis Mission Sec.~3(a)(v): ``federally curated and open scientific datasets''), yet control design remains handcrafted at the loop level while evidence about safe actuation now exists at the corpus level.

-\textbf{Agentic Physical AI} provides a framework in which compact language models (360M parameters) learn control policies through outcome-centric validation in physics-based simulators rather than parameter-space imitation.
-Scaling synthetic data from 1,000 to 100,000 scenarios induces a phase transition: success rates at $\pm$1\% tolerance jump from 26.2\% to 92\% (super-linear scaling), variance collapses 500-fold, and the model autonomously concentrates 95\% of execution on physically robust single-bank strategies despite balanced training exposure to four actuation families.
+Agentic Physical AI provides a framework in which compact language models (360M parameters) learn control policies through outcome-centric validation in physics-based simulators rather than parameter-space imitation.
+Scaling synthetic data from 1,000 to 100,000 scenarios induces strong scaling behavior with regime-dependent gains: success rates at $\pm$1\% tolerance jump from 6.0\% to 92.0\%, variance collapses 500-fold, and the model autonomously concentrates 95\% of execution on physically robust single-bank strategies despite balanced training exposure to four actuation families.
 This emergent policy distillation arises without reinforcement learning or reward engineering, driven solely by outcome-level success under physical execution.

 The framework learns the topology of safe actuation offline, proposes diverse strategies without exploration risk, and filters candidates through closed-loop physics execution rather than numerical plausibility.
 These structural barriers within nuclear control are compounded by fundamental limitations in the general-purpose AI architectures currently dominating the field.